-SEAR (Southern Emergency Access Route) Update - December 2022 FAQs Related to SEAR Concept & Support, SEAR Working Group, & Original Design Concept
+SEAR (Southern Emergency Access Route) Update - October 2023 FAQs Related to Concept & Support, SEAR Working Group, & Original Design Concept

-In the interest of the widest distribution of information to the Genesee Fire Protection District (GFPD) community and the Genesee Foundation EAR Working Group have compiled the following FAQs pertaining to the potential EAR in the southern area of Genesee.
-These FAQs are based on questions that have come from residents, the Genesee Fire & Safety Committee (GFSC), the Genesee Foundation Board, and from the community meeting held on December 8, 2022, and the September 27, 2022, meeting, which included a representative from the Jeffco Sheriff's Office.
+In the interest of the widest distribution of information to the Genesee Fire Protection District (GFPD) community and the Genesee Foundation SEAR and GFPD Working Group have compiled the following FAQs pertaining to the potential emergency access route in the southern area of the Genesee Fire Protection District.
+These FAQs are based on questions that have come from residents, the Genesee Fire & Safety Committee (GFSC), the Genesee Foundation Board, and from community meetings held on September 27 and December 8, 2022, and which included a representative from the Jeffco Sheriff's Office.
 These FAQs are posted on the Genesee Foundation and GFPD websites and will be updated as the project proceeds and more information is available.
 Additional Community meetings are planned as the project progresses.